Making a professional request via e-mail is a great asset.

 Dear Ms. Catherine,

-I am looking for a seminar or training to attend on how to effectively sell electronics via the Internet, especially using the social media.
+I am looking for a seminar or training to attend on how to effectively sell electronics via the Internet, especially using social media.

 I greatly value your counsel as an expert in online business.
 That's why I am contacting you on this.